ethanuser/Knowledge/Multiple Intelligences.md

 6. Interpersonal
 7. Intrapersonal
 8. Naturalist
 However there is little empirical evidence of these intelligences being distinct.
-In fact, IQ correlates with all of these subtasks
+In fact, the [[g factor]] correlates with all of these subtasks